fede-debe/MiniPaint/README.md

 # :art: Drawing on Canvas Object - MiniPaint

-This is the toy app for Lesson 5 of the Advanced Android Apps with Kotlin course on [Udacity](https://www.udacity.com/).
+This is a toy app from Lesson 5 of the Advanced Android Apps with Kotlin course on [Udacity](https://www.udacity.com/).

 ## :framed_picture: MiniPaint App